What Should You Do if You Have Two Focal Points in Your Living Room?

 Remember, your living room’s focal point is about showcasing your style and what you love.
 Without a fireplace, you have a blank slate to create something that truly reflects your personality.

-Ultimately, whether you’re dealing with a small living room or a large room, the goal is to create a space that feels like home.
+Ultimately, whether you’re dealing with a small living room or a large one, the goal is to create a space that feels like home.

 Pinterest graphic for how to decorate a living room with 2 focal pointsPin